History of Anxiety Disorders

 Anxiety Disorders

-Ineffective treatments of the past included herbal preparations, hydropathy (exposing the body to extreme temperatures), harmful drugs and electroshock therapy.
+Ineffective treatments of the past included herbal preparations, hydropathy (exposing the body to extreme temperatures), harmful drugs, and electroshock therapy.
 During the American Civil War era soldiers suffering from shellshock (what we call PTSD today) were often treated with opium and other calming but addictive drugs.

-In the 1990’s doctors began treating patients with anxiety with antidepressant drugs.
+In the 1990s doctors began treating patients with anxiety with antidepressant drugs.
 They discovered that there was a chemical component that was shared between those with depression and those with anxiety.

 Anxiety is the most common form of mental illness in the United States.

-According to the Anxiety and Depression Association of America (ADAA), over 40 million adults (persons over the age of 18) in the US suffer from some form of an anxiety disorder.
+According to the Anxiety and Depression Association of America (ADAA), over 40 million adults (persons over the age of 18) in the US suffer from some form of anxiety disorder.
 That is approximately 18% of the population.
 Of those, 7 million suffer from Generalized Anxiety Disorder (GAD) and 15 million suffer from Social Anxiety Disorder.
 Post Traumatic Stress Disorder (PTSD) affects approximately 7.7 million Americans.

 Talk to an Expert about anxiety disorders today!
 Start a trial of online counseling.